 - Deconstructed in To the Moon: The beta blockers Johnny takes after Joey dies leads him to suppress a large part of his childhood memories, causing him to forget why he wants to go to the moon and the first time he met River, this causes a great deal of resentment in River towards Johnny.
 As a result she futilely spent most of her life desperately trying to make him remember.

-- This trope plays a large role in the 18+ Otome Game Under The Moon, in which it is paired with Laser-Guided Amnesia and Played for Drama.
+- This trope plays a large role in the 18+ Otome Game Under the Moon, in which it is paired with Laser-Guided Amnesia and Played for Drama.
 Prior to the game, possible love interests Leni and Seizh were exiled for competing over the affections of the heroine Ashe, but she has forgotten them (through no fault of her own).
 Unsurprisingly, the guys are bitter about it.

 - In Kanon, it turns out Yuuichi knows all of the main girls except Shiori from childhood.
 He forgot about all of this because that was also the time when Ayu had her terrible accident, and he was so emotionally broken by it that he ended up with Trauma-Induced Amnesia.

 - In CLANNAD, Kotomi and Tomoya met years ago when they were just children.
 She remembers, as Tomoya was her Only Friend, but he doesn't until right at the very end.

 - In Tsukihime, due to some Laser-Guided Amnesia, Shiki forgets about Kohaku and Hisui, and in the routes he does remember them, he cannot recall their names and also gets them confused due to the Twin Switch they accidentally pulled.
 Kohaku is not pleased, because she misunderstands and believes that Shiki thinks Hisui gave him her ribbon.
 Naturally, this means plan 'everyone has to die' commences as usual.